Prizes for Seniors

 Your name must not appear on the entry.
 Instead, choose a unique pseudonym containing more than one word to avoid possible duplication, and put the letters ps (for “pseudonym”) in parentheses after it.
 A new pseudonym should be chosen from year to year.

 On the title page of your entry, provide your pseudonym (followed by ps), Yale class or graduate status, title of the piece, and the course for which it was written, if it was written for a course.
-In the upper-left corner of the title page, write the appropriate category (A through H, as below), not the names of prizes.
+In the upper-left corner of the title page, write the appropriate category (A through H, as described above), not the names of prizes.
 Please take responsibility yourself for entering your work in the appropriate category.
 For example:

 H-1